Kinsale cloak: Historical development

-Nineteenth century
+19th century

 In 1842, Mr. and Mrs. S.C.
 Hall praised the Irish cloak commenting on its "graceful drapery".
 They said that "the material falls well and folds well.
 It is usually large enough to envelope the whole person; and the hood is frequently drawn forward to shield the face of the wearer from sun, rain or wind."

-In the early nineteenth century, red was a popular color used for cloaks, but it began to fall out of favor.
+In the early 19th century, red was a popular color used for cloaks, but it began to fall out of favor.
 According to Dunlevy, "An aversion to the colour red in these cloaks developed in some places: an aversion explained by Thomas Crofton Croker as due to the consternation caused through confusion with the red coats of the English soldiers at the time of the 1798 rebellion.
 While his anecdote may contain some truth, an equally likely reason was the cost of red dye, for grey or “undyed” cloaks were used by the less wealthy in areas where red was popular.
-The Dublin Society surveys record that in the first decades of the nineteenth century the fashion for red cloaks survived strongly in Sligo, Leitrim, Longford, Cork, Meath and in Connacht, but that different shades of blue, as well as grey and black, were used throughout the country."
+The Dublin Society surveys record that in the first decades of the 19th century the fashion for red cloaks survived strongly in Sligo, Leitrim, Longford, Cork, Meath and in Connacht, but that different shades of blue, as well as grey and black, were used throughout the country."

-By the end of the nineteenth century, and following the social upheaval of the Famine of 1847, the traditional hooded cloak had nearly disappeared from much of Ireland, but remained popular in the western part of the country, thus giving the name "The Kinsale Cloak" or "West Cork Cloak" to the garment.
+By the end of the 19th century, and following the social upheaval of the Famine of 1847, the traditional hooded cloak had nearly disappeared from much of Ireland, but remained popular in the western part of the country, thus giving the name "Kinsale cloak" or "West Cork cloak" to the garment.